This post may contain affiliate links. Please see disclosure policy here.

 - Keep refrigerated until ready to serve.
 At least 3 hours before serving.

-Most people will tell you to coat them in lemon juice.
-That method works o.k. but I’ve discovered an even better way to keep your apples from turning brown.
-After slicing your apples, put them into a bowl full of cool water with salt – just a teaspoon or so of salt.
+- To keep your apples from turning brown, put them into a bowl full of cool water with a teaspoon of salt immediately after slicing.
 Submerge the apples for a minute or two and then store them in a zippered plastic bag or air tight container.
 No brown apples.
 I’ve done it the day ahead of time and still had pretty apples the next day!!

 Frequently Asked Questions